 Some networks have security restrictions on outbound (egress) internet traffic using firewalls, proxy servers or switches.
-In this case, the firewall or proxy server will need to be configured (on a whitelist) to allow the streaming devices on the network to access the following Cloud Cover Music and Amazon Web Service hostnames/domains on port 443 only (TLS 1.2):
+In this case, the firewall or proxy server will need to be configured to explicitly allow the streaming devices on the network to access the following Cloud Cover Music and Amazon Web Service hostnames/domains on port 443 only (TLS 1.2, TLS 1.3):

-The CloudBox also needs to connect to an NTP server on port 123 (egress) to get the time and date, which is used for the certificate to verify and connect over https.
+The CloudBox needs to connect to an NTP server on port 123 to get the time and date, which is used for the certificate to verify and connect over https.

-The CloudBox’s MAC address may also need to be whitelisted.
-The unique MAC address is labeled on the Box, and will resemble 00:40:63:1C:AE:38.
-The CloudBox will need to be power cycled before the new whitelist settings are applied.
+The CloudBox’s MAC address may also need to be specifically listed as a device to be allowed.
+The unique Ethernet MAC address is labeled on the Box, and will resemble C4:4E:63:1C:AE:38.
+The CloudBox will need to be power cycled before the new 'allow' settings are applied.

 If your firewall/proxy or endpoints have content filters installed, the following audio file types need to be allowed: OGG, MP4 (AAC Codec) and MP3

 Cloud Cover Music uses roughly 1.5GB - 2GB a day (24 hours) per streaming device.
 In order to stream music consistently and without interruption, you should dedicate at least 384 Kbps in bandwidth, but 1.5Mbps is recommended.

 If you encounter network-related problems while using our service, consult our Network Configuration Tests guide for assistance

 Are you wondering about device compatibility?
 You can find detailed information in our guide: Supported Devices - System Requirements.